-50) What role will Don be performing when he gives the factory tour to the newspaper reporter?
+- 50. What role will Asa be performing when she gives the factory tour to the newspaper reporter?

-A) Entrepreneur.

-B) Spokesperson.

-C) Resource allocator.

-D) Monitor.

-AACSB: Application of knowledge Learning Outcome: 1.3 Describe what managers do
+- A. Entrepreneur

+- B. Spokesperson

+- C. Resource allocator

+- D. Monitor
-51) Why might a manager for a non-profit organisation seem as concerned with her organisation's financial well-being as a for-profit manager?

-A) Many not-for-profit organisations have tight budgets and must be very efficient.

-B) Non-profit organisations have an obligation to turn a profit.

-C) Non-profit managers try to give the illusion that they care about the 'bottom line'.

-D) Non-profit managers are evaluated on financial performance only.
+- 51. Why might a manager for a non-profit organisation seem as concerned with her organisation's financial well-being as a for-profit manager? - A. Many not-for-profit organisations have tight budgets and must be very efficient - B. Non-profit organisations have an obligation to turn a profit - C. Non-profit managers try to give the illusion that they care about the 'bottom line' - D. Non-profit managers are evaluated on financial performance only

-AACSB: Analytical thinking Learning Outcome: 1.3 Describe what managers do

-52) How many management functions were originally proposed by Henri Fayol?
-A) Ten: three interpersonal, three informational, four decisional.
-B) Five: plan, organise, command, coordinate, control.
-C) Four: plan, organise, lead, control.
-D) Three: plan, organise, lead.
-AACSB: Analytical thinking Learning Outcome: 1.3 Describe what managers do
+- 52. Henri Fayol was a(n) [blank] who proposed that managers perform [blank] management activities.

+- A. Industrial planner; three

+- B. French politician; three

+- C. Industrial psychologist; five

+- D. French industrialist; five

-53) \\\\\\ are the skills managers use to analyse and diagnose complex situations.
+- 53. [blank] skills are the skills managers use to analyse and diagnose complex situations.

-A) Conceptual skills
+- A. Conceptual

-B) Interpersonal skills
+- B. Interpersonal

-C) Political skills
+- C. Political

-D) Technical skills
+- D. Technical

-AACSB: Analytical thinking

-Learning Outcome: 1.3 Describe what managers do

-54) Brad has recently been promoted to a managerial position in his company.
-Brad believes that to get 'ahead' he must compete with others for resources.
+- 54. Brad has recently been promoted to a managerial position in his company.
+Brad believes that to get ahead he must compete with others for resources.
 Brad is keen on networking with the right people and influencing them.
 Which of the following skills is Brad using?

+- A. Technical

+- B. Political

+- C. Interpersonal

+- D. Conceptual